osquery/osquery/docs/wiki/installation/custom-packages.md

 ### Custom LaunchDaemon

-If you want to modify the command-line arguments used to start osqueryd, copy and modify the [LaunchDaemon](https://github.com/facebook/osquery/blob/master/tools/com.facebook.osqueryd.plist), which is included with this repository, to suit your liking.
+If you want to modify the command-line arguments used to start **osqueryd**, copy and modify the [LaunchDaemon](https://github.com/facebook/osquery/blob/master/tools/com.facebook.osqueryd.plist), which is included with this repository, to suit your liking.

-When you run `make_osx_package.sh`, include a `-l`/`--launchd-path` flag which indicates the path of your new LaunchDaemon.
+When you run **make_osx_package.sh**, include a `-l`/`--launchd-path` flag which indicates the path of your new LaunchDaemon.
 If specified, this will be used instead of the default LaunchDaemon.
 For example:

 ```sh
 $ ./tools/deployment/make_osx_package.sh -c /internal/osquery/osquery.conf \